How to Model Intuitive Eating for Kids

 What You Can Do:

-- Serve unfamiliar foods alongside familiar ones to make new experiences feel less intimidating.
+• Serve unfamiliar foods alongside familiar ones to make new experiences feel less intimidating.

-- Be patient—it can take multiple exposures before kids feel comfortable trying something new.
+• Be patient.
+It can take multiple exposures before kids feel comfortable trying something new.

-6. Lead by Example with Balanced Eating
+6. Model Balanced Eating

 Kids watch how you eat and often mimic your habits.
 By modeling balanced eating, you show them that all foods have a place and that meals are meant to be both nourishing and enjoyable.